trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 to download, where ``xxx`` is the version number.

-Once downloaded, you must add the JAR file to a directory in the classpath of users on systems where they will access Presto.
+Once downloaded, you must add the JAR file to a directory in the classpath of users on systems where they will access Trino.

 After you have downloaded the JDBC driver and added it to your classpath, you'll typically need to restart your application in order to